-Another problem caused by the federal prohibition centers on banking.
+Another problem caused by the federal prohibition involves banking.
 Many banks are hesitant to do business with cannabis-related companies, while others refuse outright.
 Working with cannabis businesses is a risk for banks: On one hand, it opens the bank up to additional oversight and liability; on the other, there is a palpable fear that a federal crackdown could result in seized assets and a business catastrophe.

 The lack of conventional banking options has led cannabis entrepreneurs, especially those who touch the plant, to work primarily in cash.
-Not only is that dangerous – cannabis entrepreneurs are regularly targeted for robberies – but tracking cash payments for tax and regulatory purposes is incredibly difficult.
+Not only is that dangerous – cannabis entrepreneurs are regularly targeted for robberies – but tracking cash payments for tax and regulatory purposes is difficult.

 “It’s crippling right now,” said Keegan Peterson, CEO of payroll and HR company Wurk.
 “You don’t realize how important banking is until you don’t have it – just giving employees a paycheck is just brutal.
 In a cash environment, it’s difficult to even prove you paid [your employees], or your vendors, or your tax liability.”

-Venture capital firms tend to play it closer to the vest but are also intently watching the industry and making some preliminary investments.
 Still, the industry is holding its collective breath in hopes that the federal prohibition will soon be lifted, opening access to traditional banking and improving cannabis’s already immense growth prospects.

 “What we see is that it’s been tough to get institutional investment,” he said.
 “Wealthy individuals that are passionate either because they went through chemo and cannabis helped or because they see the growth potential – those are the two types of investors we see.
-I think institutional money is coming … but it’s important for a startup to run lean but at same time bring in people who maybe worked in other industries … so they can add their expertise to bring this out of [the] black market into white collar.”
+I think institutional money is coming … but it’s important for a startup to run lean but at the same time bring in people who maybe worked in other industries … so they can add their expertise to bring this out of [the] black market into white collar.”

 The term “ancillary cannabis business” refers to a company that provides needed services in the cannabis industry without actually touching the plant.
 These can be marketing agencies, professional advisors, payment processors, security companies and more.
 Ancillary businesses tend to provide B2B services to other cannabis companies.

 The cost of opening a cannabis dispensary depends on many factors, including your location, the size of your dispensary, and your state’s application and licensing process.
-In some cases, opening a cannabis dispensary could be a multimillion-dollar process, while in others it could cost a few hundred thousand.
+In some cases, opening a cannabis dispensary could be a multimillion-dollar process, while in others, it could cost a few hundred thousand.
 The bottom line is that opening a cannabis dispensary isn’t cheap.
 Moreover, it is a detailed and complicated process that requires meticulous planning.

 If you’re considering opening a dispensary, it is important to line up the right partners, obtain funding and familiarize yourself with your state’s application process.
 Every state will look for slightly different things, so it’s important to optimize your plan based on what the state is looking for in an applicant.

-Besides conducting your own research, it is critical to engage an experienced attorney when starting a cannabis business.
+Besides conducting your own research, it is critical to engage an experienced attorney when you’re starting a cannabis business.
 Ideally, you will want to develop a relationship with an attorney who helps educate you on the applicable laws.
 Entering the cannabis industry without legal counsel is especially risky given the ever-changing laws from state to state and the uncertain future of federal policy.

 To launch a transport or logistics business for the distribution of cannabis and cannabis products, you will likely require a transportation license.
-In some states, direct-to-consumer cannabis delivery is legal, while in other states it is not.
+In some states, direct-to-consumer cannabis delivery is legal, while in other states, it is not.
 Regardless, every legal cannabis company will need transportation for moving harvested product to processing facilities and dispensaries.
 Again, every state has its own specific rules and regulations regarding cannabis transport, so do your homework and follow all available guidelines.

+Kimberlee Leonard contributed to the reporting and writing in this article.
 Some source interviews were conducted for a previous version of this article.